Mammal Taxidermy From Start to Finish: What You Actually Do

 Phase 2: Fleshing (The Tedious Part)

-Every scrap of meat, fat, and tissue has to come off the underside of the hide.
-Incomplete fleshing means decomposition, odor, insect damage, and a ruined project.
+Fleshing is the mechanical step that comes before tanning.
+Every scrap of meat, fat, and membrane has to come off the underside of the hide using a fleshing knife, fleshing beam, or a sharp scalpel.
+Incomplete fleshing means decomposition, odor, insect damage, and a ruined project months later.
+Don't confuse fleshing with tanning: fleshing physically removes tissue; tanning (Phase 3) is the chemical step that stabilizes what's left.

-The work: Lay the hide fur-side down.
-Use your knife to carefully scrape away anything that isn't skin.
+The work: Lay the hide fur-side down on a fleshing beam or a flat protected surface.
+Use your knife or fleshing tool to carefully scrape away anything that isn't skin, the thin membrane, any remaining fat, any residual flesh.
 This is repetitive, tedious, and absolutely non-negotiable.
-Rush this and you've wasted your animal.
+Rush it and you've wasted your animal.

 Borax and Cedar Dust Application